getsentry/sentry-javascript/packages/sveltekit/README.md

 ## Automatic Setup

-We recommend installing the SDK by running [Sentry wizard](https://docs.sentry.io/platforms/javascript/guides/sveltekit/#install) in the root directory of your project:
+We recommend installing the SDK by running the [Sentry wizard](https://docs.sentry.io/platforms/javascript/guides/sveltekit/#install) in the root directory of your project:

 ```sh
 npx @sentry/wizard@latest -i sveltekit